CrowdStrike/Identity-Protection/Licensing/Identity Protection Licensing Script - V3/README.md

 This PowerShell script was developed to obtain all relevant domain information required to license Falcon Identity Protection.

 ## Prerequisites
-Operating System Requirements:
+Host Requirements:

-* Recommended - Server OS (Windows Server 2012 or later)
+* Domain-Joined, Server OS (Windows Server 2012 or later - does not have to be a domain controller).
-* Windows 10 - Supported but ONLY for counting AzureAD users.
-For Active Directory and entity counts, a server OS must be used.
+* Server OS in Workgroup OR Windows 10/11 - Supported but ONLY for accurately counting AzureAD users.
+The script will estimate the number of on-prem AD users based on the number of hybrid accounts synchronised via AzureAD connect but for an accurate number and entity counts, a domain-joined, server OS must be used.

-Domain Requirements:
-* To collect information from AD, the machine MUST be domain joined.
-* The script will run on a non-domain joined (workgroup) machine however it will ONLY count users from AzureAD (so appropriate if the customer doesnt have on-prem AD).

 User Permissions:
 * AzureAD: Account with permission to obtain scopes "User.Read.All" and "AuditLog.Read.All"